zobninatn/thoth/README.md

-Thoth uses Celery as a task queue, RabbitMQ as a message broker and MongoDB as a celery result backend.
+Thoth uses Celery as a task queue, RabbitMQ as a message broker and MongoDB as a celery result backend

 # Basic Setup